ClementTsang/bottom/README.md

 - `n` to sort by process name.
 Sorts in ascending order by default.
 Press again to reverse sorting order.

 - `Tab` to group together processes with the same name.
 Disables PID sorting. `dd` will now kill all processes covered by that name.

+- `Ctrl-f` or `/` to toggle a search box for finding a process.
+By default this searches for process name, press `p` or `n` within the search bar to switch between searching for PID and name respectively.

 ### Mouse actions